Fiber photometry is an imaging method that enables scientists to image population-level neural activity in the brain of freely-behaving animals.

 Is there a simpler and less expensive technology for in vivo calcium imaging?

-Fiber photometry, as a technology, enables the measurement of population-level activity with calcium imaging (Cui et al. 2014; Kim et al. 2016).
-Instead of visualizing individual neurons, the combined or ‘bulk’ activity signal from all neurons is measured from the neurons expressing the fluorescent activity indicators (Cui et al. 2014; Kim et al. 2016), which leads to various benefits elaborated below.
+Fiber photometry, as a technology, enables the measurement of population-level activity with calcium imaging (Gunaydin et al., 2014).
+Instead of visualizing individual neurons, the combined or ‘bulk’ activity signal from all neurons is measured from the neurons expressing the fluorescent activity indicators (Gunaydin et al., 2014), which leads to various benefits elaborated below.

 The lack of cellular resolution with fiber photometry is due to a simplified coupling mechanism between the brain and the imaging device.
 With an optical fiberscope or miniscope, a GRIN lens is implanted into the brain and this enables an image with cellular resolution to be collected from the brain (Resendez et al. 2016).
 Thus, the changes in an individual neuron’s activity can be detected.
 In comparison, fiber photometry uses a low-cost implanted cannula that does not provide cellular resolution for imaging but rather collects a cumulative and combined signal from all neurons.